aws-samples/sagemaker-custom-project-templates/multi-branch-mlops-train/README.md

 ### Step 1.
 Select the template in the example above and provide a name.

+Note that the name may have a maximum of 18 characters.

 ![img.png](images/create-project.png)

 ### Step 2.
 Wait for the project to be created.